Daniel-Nikpayuk/FNFTA/README.md

 This independent analysis of the FNFTA is broken into three parts:

-1. It takes the schedule of remuneration and expenses reports posted online and unifies them into several relevant comma seperated value (csv) open dataset files.
+1. It takes the schedule of remuneration and expenses reports posted online and unifies them into several relevant comma separated value (csv) open dataset files.
 2. It performs a semiotic analysis on the wordspace given by the filtered csv files.
 3. It performs a statistical analysis on the financial and other relevant data oriented around median and mean earnings of Chief and Council amongst the given Nations.